Cross-Gender Communication in Cyberspace

 emotionally involved in their online interactions.
 Some people meet and

 fall in love online.
-Participants in "flame wars" (exchanges of angry
+Participants in "flame wars" (exchanges

-postings) report, anecdotally, that their adrenaline levels increase as if
+postings) report, anecdotally, that their adrenaline levels increase as

 they'r preparing for a physical battle.